darrencloutier/dns-over-tls-docker-config/README.md

 - Point your router DNS settings (or individual clients) at the static IP of your Raspberry Pi.
 - Browse to your Raspberry Pi IP address in a web browser to utilize the PiHole web UI for stats and other advanced settings.

+# Notes
+The [DNS](https://hub.docker.com/r/qmcgaw/dns) project supports other upstream TLS DNS providers.
+You can change this via the PROVIDER configuration each container.

 # Useful Commands
 - 'docker-compose stop' to stop your containers.
 - 'docker-compose pull' to check for new versions of your containers and update if there are any available.
 - 'docker-compose up -d' to start your containers.